thomas-chauvet/latex2pdf-action/README.md

 # latex2pdf-action

-GitHub action to convert LaTeX document in PDF file
+GitHub action to convert LaTeX document in PDF file with `LuaTeX`.

 # Parameters

 - `output_dir`: use it to get the PDF file at a specific location at the end of the compilation.
 - `main_latex_file`: main latex file to convert (ex: `main.tex`).
 - `ctan_packages`: Extra package from CTAN to install.
 List of packages available [here](http://mirror.ctan.org/systems/texlive/tlnet/archive).
 Each package must be separated by a space (ex: "moderncv xargs")."
+- `toc`: boolean to add ToC or not.
+Default `false`.
+It will compile the document twice to generate the ToC with `LuaTeX`.

 # Use it in your pipeline